 Frequently Asked Question

 Any cardholder data that is stored, processed, or transmitted must be protected in accordance with PCI DSS.
 If faxes are sent or received via modem over a traditional PSTN phone line, these are not considered to be traversing a public network.
-On the other hand, if a fax is sent or received via the Internet, it is traversing a public network and must be encrypted per PCI DSS Requirement 4.1.
-Any systems " such as fax servers or workstations " that the cardholder data passes through must be secured according to PCI DSS.
-Also, any cardholder data on the fax that is electronically stored must comply with PCI DSS Requirement 3.4 to render the cardholder data unreadable.
-If the fax system is combined with an email system (for example, via a fax-to-email gateway), the emails would also be subject to Requirement 4.2.
-(Refer to FAQ #1085 Can unencrypted PANs be sent over e-mail, instant messaging, SMS, or chat?)
+On the other hand, if a fax is sent or received via the Internet, it is traversing a public network and must be encrypted per PCI DSS Requirement 4.2.1.
+Any systems, such as fax servers or workstations, that cardholder data passes through must be secured according to PCI DSS.
+Additionally, any cardholder data on the fax that is stored electronically must be rendered unreadable in accordance with PCI DSS Requirement 3.5.1.
+If the fax system is combined with an email system (for example, via a fax-to-email gateway), any emails would also be subject to Requirement 4.2.2.

-In addition, Requirement 3.2 prohibits storage of sensitive authentication data (full track, card verification codes/values and PIN block data) after authorization.
-If sensitive authentication data is received on a fax (for fax transmissions this would only be the 3- or 4- digit card verification codes/values printed on the front or back of payment cards), the data should be blacked-out or removed prior to retaining the fax in paper form, and the original fax transmission should be securely deleted from the system in a manner which ensures the data is non-recoverable.
-Entities should also protect paper documents that contain cardholder data in accordance with PCI DSS Requirements 9.5 through 9.8.
+Furthermore, Requirement 3.3 prohibits the storage of sensitive authentication data (full track, card verification codes/values, and PIN block data) after authorization.
+If sensitive authentication data is received on a fax (for fax transmissions this would only be the 3- or 4- digit card verification codes/values printed on the front or back of payment cards), the data should be blacked-out or removed prior to retaining the fax in paper form.
+The original fax transmission should be securely deleted from the system in a manner which ensures the data is non-recoverable.
+Entities should also protect paper documents that contain cardholder data in accordance with PCI DSS Requirements 9.4.

 Related